vanthaohuynh/vanthaohuynh/README.md

 Full Stack Web Developer
 ------------

 I’m a junior full-stack web developer with a knack for crafting beautiful, user-friendly web applications.
 I’ve got that Google Data Analytics Certificate under my belt, and I’m all about being responsible, detail-oriented, and thoughtful.
 My values?
 Integrity, kindness, and service to others.
-Oh, and I’m on a mission to build tools that help businesses thrive and make the world a better place!” 😊🌟
+Oh, and I’m on a mission to build tools that help businesses thrive and make the world a better place! 😊🌟

 * 🌍  I'm based in Montreal, Quebec, Canada
 * ✉️  You can contact me at [huynhcasi@gmail.com](mailto:huynhcasi@gmail.com)